jhegg/simple-yum-repo-webserver/README.md

 1. Create a directory from where the RPM files will be hosted as a YUM repo.
 2. Copy the desired RPM files into that directory.
 3. Fetch and run the container, changing `/path/to/local/rpms` to be the directory where the RPMs exist:
-  `docker run -it --rm -p 80:80 -v /path/to/local/rpms:/usr/share/nginx/html --name simple-yum-repo-webserver simple-yum-repo-webserver`
+  `docker run -it --rm -p 80:80 -v /path/to/local/rpms:/usr/share/nginx/html --name simple-yum-repo-webserver joshhegg/simple-yum-repo-webserver`
 4. Verify that the YUM repo metadata was generated and can be fetched from the webserver, by browsing to: http://localhost/repodata/repomd.xml (you should see an XML response instead of an error).
 5. When finished, `Ctrl+C` to stop and remove the Docker container.